 When the behaviors become compulsive, and the individual cannot control the need to indulge in high-risk behaviors as he or she chases the adrenaline rush, an addiction has developed.
 Adrenaline addiction, if left untreated, can lead to life-threatening consequences as the envelope gets continually pushed.
 Physically, prolonged elevated cortisol (the stress hormone) levels, can cause adverse health effects, such as anxiety, depression, digestive conditions, weight gain, sleep disturbance, and heart disease.

-Traits of an Adrenaline Addict
+Traits and Symptoms of Adrenaline Junkie

 One may conjure up an image of a strong, athletic man bravely embracing high-risk sports and activities for the rush that comes with the fear factor as the epitome of an adrenaline junkie.
 While this can represent the profile of a someone hooked on adrenaline, this is only one depiction of the people who suffer from this affliction.